Ronaldo (Brazilian footballer): Personal life

 In December 2010, Ronaldo and his family moved to a new mansion in São Paulo.
 Also in December, Ronaldo took a paternity test and was confirmed to be the father of a boy named Alexander, born in April 2005.
 The boy was born after a brief relationship between Ronaldo and Michele Umezu, a Brazilian waitress who Ronaldo first met in Tokyo in 2002.
 After the confirmation of his fourth child, Ronaldo stated on 6 December 2010 that he had had a vasectomy, feeling that having four children was enough.
+Ronaldo and Maria Beatriz Antony divorced in 2012.

 In a 2011 interview with the BBC, former Real Madrid teammate Steve McManaman spoke about Ronaldo's personality.
 "He could go in a restaurant, and I could go in with him, and you're not just there with close friends.
 He invites everybody.
 You'd be at a table with him and it'd be a judge sitting opposite talking to a politician with someone off the street listening in.
 So he just had this amazing aura, where everyone wanted to join him.
 Sometimes there'd be 20 to 30 people sitting at meal times with him.
 He was a wonderful person.
 Everybody would second that, no matter what club he played for."

 Ronaldo was the co-owner of A1 Team Brazil, along with former F1 driver Emerson Fittipaldi.
 Ronaldo co-owns the sports marketing company 9INE, with his friend, mixed martial artist Anderson Silva, one of his clients.
 A keen poker player, in April 2013 Ronaldo became a member of PokerStars SportStar, and in 2014 he played a charity poker tournament against tennis star Rafael Nadal.
 On 11 December 2014, Ronaldo became a minority owner of the Fort Lauderdale Strikers of the North American Soccer League.
 In 2015, Ronaldo opened eight new branches of his youth football school – the Ronaldo Academy – in China, the U.S. and Brazil, with 100 expected to be opened worldwide by 2020.
 In 2017, Ronaldo's son, Ronald, was selected for the junior football team representing Brazil in the 2017 Maccabiah Games.
 The Maccabiah is described as "the Jewish Olympics"; Ronald is not Jewish, but some participating countries have more relaxed rules about eligibility and Ronald is a member of a Jewish football club.

+In January 2023, Ronaldo announced his fifth engagement, to model and businesswoman Celina Locks.
+Ronaldo and Locks went on to marry in July of the same year.

+Religion

+A practicing Catholic, Ronaldo was baptized into the faith in 2023.
+He donated a signed football to Pope Francis in 2014, which is now housed in the Vatican Museums.